Ballot paper

 Counting votes

 After voting has closed, the counting process begins which is sometimes the day after.
 The process is overseen by a returning officer and by the candidates and party officials.
-If a count is close and a recount is requested, the returning officer will take the final decision on this.
-A tie between candidates often results in a recount.
+If a count is close and a recount is requested, the returning officer will take the final decision on this. tie between candidates often results in a recount.

 There are occasions where there is an equal number of votes for candidates representing different parties.
-Where there’s been a number of re-counts and the numbers are still the same - a decision can be made by drawing straws by the candidates or by lots where one ballot paper for each of the candidates is folded so that the name cannot be seen, placed into a box and the returning officer picks out one paper.
+Where there have been a number of re-counts and the numbers are still the same - a decision can be made by drawing straws by the candidates or by lots where one ballot paper for each of the candidates is folded so that the name cannot be seen, placed into a box and the returning officer picks out one paper.